 Guernsey cows were brought to the island in 1831 by Captain Prince.
 He had seen the cows at the Isle of Guernsey and brought over two heifers and one bull.
 These were the first recorded Guernseys in the United States and even though initially there were only the three, the herd eventually grew to 40 and this farm became known as a very productive dairy farm.

 The island was home to a boys camp, Camp Idlewild, from 1920-1975.
-At the time of its closure in 1975 it was the longest continuous running private boys camp in the US.
+At the time of its closure in 1975, it was the longest continuous running private boys camp in the US.
 The camp had 200 acres and horse trails all over the interior of the island.
 It was a daily stop for the mailboat, Sophie C, delivering mail to the campers.
-There were many activities for the campers and as kid I remember seeing the horses being brought out on the barge from Harilla Landing.
+There were many activities for the campers and as a kid, I remember seeing the horses being brought out on the barge from Harilla Landing.
 The parents also had the opportunity to rent a cabin on nearby Little Bear Island for an overnight stay, this area on Little Bear still looks relatively the same as it did in the 1970’s.
-The main camp, however became an association and many fine summer homes are now built here.
+The main camp, however, became an association and many fine summer homes are now built here.